-The Data Scientist Master’s program, held in collaboration with IBM, includes exclusive IBM hackathons, masterclasses, and Ask-me-anything sessions for the best training experience.
+The Caltech Post Graduate Program in Data Science, includes exclusive masterclasses, and Ask-me-anything sessions for the best training experience.
 This vital data science certification training gives you hands-on exposure to critical technologies such as R, Python, Machine Learning, Tableau, Hadoop, and Spark, delivered via live interaction with practitioners, practical labs, and industry projects.

 This training is precisely the sort of resource that fits in with the previously mentioned requirements.